Research Project Planning

 - Is able to plan and complete an independent and limited research or development project with guidance and in adherence to research ethics.

-- Is able to analyze relevant ethical issues (technological, professional, and scientific)
+- Is able to analyze relevant ethical issues (technological, professional, academic and scientific)

 Having completed the course, the students should have acquired: